 As a Church of England Voluntary Controlled School we are required to implement the National Curriculum.
 National Curriculum subjects at primary school are: English, Maths, Science, Design and Technology, History, Geography, Art and Design, Music, Physical Education (PE) including swimming, Computing (ICT), and Ancient and Modern Foreign Languages (at key stage 2).
 We also provide Religious Education (RE) in line with the Suffolk RE Agreed Syllabus 2012.
 We use the Emmanuel Project to support the development of RE which encourages the children to focus on exploring the ‘Big Questions’ which are central to different faith groups and their beliefs.

-We also teach these optional subjects: Personal, Social and Health Education (PSHE), Citizenship and Modern Foreign Languages at Key Stage 1.
+We also teach these optional subjects: Personal, Social, Health and Economic (PSHE) Education including Relationships and Sex Education (RSE).
+(Click here to see the latest DFE Guidance on RSE), Citizenship and Modern Foreign Languages at Key Stage 1.
+Please click on the link to view the Long Term Plan for PSHE.

 We use the ‘Cornerstone Curriculum’ to support teachers in planning exciting and adventurous learning opportunities which link the National Curriculum subjects together in a meaningful and motivating way.
 Themes such as ‘Princes, Peasants and Pestilence’ and ‘Burps, Bottoms and Bile’ immediately grab the children’s attention and the learning begins.